joshbruce/fourth-earth-raw/public/content.md

 A level 1 challenge has a 50 percent probability of success.
 If the dice pool has 2 dice instead of 1, that probability becomes 75 percent.

 Adding dice is done through skill ranks related to a given action, tool, or both.
-Every successful attempt of an action with a challenge level greater than the current rank adds 1 point toward the next rank.

-Consider the character climbing the tree.
-Let's say they have 1 rank in climbing and their current climb is a challenge level 1.
-They would roll 2 dice, if necessary, but not earn any points toward the second rank in climbing.
-If their next climb is a challenge level 2, then they would earn a point toward the second rank on success.

-It's worth noting that they would earn this point even if the challenge level was reduced to 0.
-Characters earn points for what they accomplish, not how they accomplish it.

-Characters also have the ability to gain proficiency in using one or more tools.
-This proficiency is indicated as ranks on the tool itself.
-This simulates skills being tool agnostic.
-A carpenter may be very proficient using a hammer but not a nail gun.
-An apprentice carpenter swinging a hammer for the first time would earn 1 point toward their first rank in hammering *and* 1 point toward their first rank in hammer proficiency.
+Therefore, the dice pool is 1 base die, plus the number of ranks in a skill, plus the number of ranks in a tool, plus any additions you decide to add.

-It's recommended that the number of ranks not surpass 4; a total dice pool of 5.
-More than this and the dice pool can become unmanageable and crosses the point of diminishing returns.
+It's recommended that the number of dice in a pool not surpass 5.
+More than this and the pool can starts becoming unmanageable and crosses the point of diminishing returns.
 5 dice in a pool for a level 1 challenge results in a roughly 97 percent chance of success.
-If the pool is doubled (10 dice), the percent of success is roughly 99.9 percent; diminishing returns.
-Alternatively, maybe that action becomes a level 0 (see super human reference above).
+To overcome the last 3 percent requires doubling the pool (10 dice).
+It took 4 dice to go from 50 percent to 97 percent and another 5 to go from 97 to 99.9.
+There may be instances where this may seem to make sense as an action with a challenge level of 7 with a dice pool of 5 would be roughly a 23 percent chance; with 10 it would be a 40 percent chance.
+However, maybe for a super human the challenge level isn't 7, maybe it's a 5, which would also be a 40 percent chance.

+For details on ranks see the "Skills and tools" section.

 ## Movement